 Introduction

-Since we published CIOL AI Voices, CIOL Council and delegates at our 2024 Conference days underlined their view of the importance of enabling linguists to keep abreast of developments in AI with a regularly refreshed resource hub.
-Here are some useful recent resources for linguists, which we will add to and update regularly, alongside future CIOL Voices pieces.
+Since we published CIOL AI Voices, CIOL Council and delegates at our webinars and Conference days have underlined the importance of enabling linguists to keep abreast of developments in AI with a regularly refreshed resource hub.

 Recent AI News & Articles for Linguists